 - Up to three options of available dates which suit your groups availability.

-Up to 6 participants per booking, for larger groups, multiple bookings can be made.
+Groups of up to 6 participants can book an exercise, for larger groups, multiple bookings can be made.